gardener/garden-setup/README.md

     export PATH=$PATH:$PWD/docker/bin
     ```

-1. Create a directory for your Gardener landscape and clone this repository into a subdirectory called `crop`:
+1. Create a directory `landscape` for your Gardener landscape and clone this repository into a subdirectory called `crop`:

     ```bash
     cd ..